Learn CCNP Security Training and Certification Course

 • Course Level: Intermediate

-• Include: Training Certificate
+• Included: Training Certificate

 Exams and Recommended CCNA Security Training

-To earn CCNP Security Training, you pass two exams: a core exam and a security concentration exam of your choice.
+To earn CCNP Security Training, you must pass two exams: a core exam and a security concentration exam of your choice.
 And now every exam in the CCNP Security program earns an individual Specialist certification, so you get recognized for your accomplishments along the way.

 1. The core exam focuses on your knowledge of security infrastructure.
 The core exam is also the qualifying exam for CCIE Security certification.
 Passing the core exam will qualify candidates to schedule and take the CCIE lab within the validity of their core exam.